sho27/Java-Files/README.md

-sum of odd numbers between n1 to n2 sum of even numbers between 1 to 100 sum of even numbers between n1 to n2
+sum of odd numbers between n1 to n2 sum of even numbers between 1 to 100 sum of even numbers between n1 to n2 sum of prime numbers between 1 to 100 sum of prime numbers between n1 to n2